Depositing a Check at an ATM: How and Where To Do It

 When you visit an ATM, it’s always beneficial to ensure that you have your bank-issued card with you.

-Can I Deposit a Check at an ATM of a Different Bank?
+Can You Deposit a Check at an ATM of a Different Bank?

-In some cases, it will be possible to deposit a check at an ATM of a different bank.
+In some cases, this will be possible.
 If you bank with TD Bank, for example, you can use any ATM that is part of the NYCE Shared Deposit scheme.
 Note, however, that not all banks will let you do this, and the check may take longer to clear.

 How Long Does It Take To Deposit a Check at an ATM?